Coderdotnew/intro_web_apps_dgm/02_class/03_method_arguments/README.md

 amazon_cart("iWatch")
 #=> "You add iWatch to your cart.
 There is 1 in your cart."
 ```
-- NO ERROR!
-In this example, I defined 2 arguments, `item` and `quantity` which had a default value of `1`.
-This means that when I call `amazon_cart`, I *MUST* pass in an item, but if I don't pass in a quantity it will be automatically set to `1`.
+- No argument, no error!
+In this example, I defined two arguments, `item` and `quantity` which had a default value of `1`.
+This means that when I call `amazon_cart`, I *must* pass in an item, but if I don't pass in a quantity it will be automatically set to `1`.
 ```ruby
 def amazon_cart(item, quantity=1)
     "You added #{item} to your cart.
 You have #{quantity} in your cart."